enetheru/midi2input/README.md

 * executing commands from scripts
 * per application control by switching on WM_CLASS attribute
 * Qt5 based system tray icon
+* detection and reloading of changed script file
+* reconnect to device after unplug/plug

 Why?
 ====
 Because I had a midi controller, and I thought it was a shame that I could not control my pc using it.
 I did a little research online and it didn't seem that there was an existing solution that fit my needs, indeed I didn't find a solution at all that was FLOSS.

 | Intro Vid |
 | --------- |